voisinhugo/chants-militaires-web/README.md

 The web app is available [here](https://voisinhugo.github.io/chants-militaires-web/).

+The songs with a music player are available in [this playlist](https://soundcloud.com/user-760234600/sets/chants-militaires) on SoundCloud.

-There is also an Android app available [here](https://github.com/voisinhugo/ChantsMilitaires/releases).
+There is also an Android app available [here](https://github.com/voisinhugo/ChantsMilitaires/releases) but not as updated as the web app.

 ## Run